pmndrs/detect-gpu/README.md

 Based on the reported `fps` the GPU is then classified into either `tier: 1 (> 15 fps)`, `tier: 2 (> 30 fps)` or `tier: 3 (> 60 fps)`.
 The higher the tier the more graphically intensive workload you can offer to the user.

+## Support

+Special care has been taken to make sure all browsers that support `WebGL` are also supported by `detect-gpu` including `IE 11`.

 ## Changelog

 [Changelog](CHANGELOG.md)